ammarAlaliS/Portafolio-Codehand-Solution.github.io/README.md

 ### Prerequisites

+In order to run this project you need:

 ### Setup

+use git clone git@github.com:WalidAmmarAli/PortafolioProjectS.git

 ### Install

+Install this project with:

 ### Usage

+use visual studio code or any code editor to see the the file

 ### Run tests

+To run tests, run the following command:

 ### Deployment

-Github page deployment. live vertion: https://ammaralalis.github.io/Portafolio-codehand-solution.github.io/
+Github page deployment. live vertion https://ammaralalis.github.io/PortafolioProject/

 <p align="right">(<a href="#readme-top">back to top</a>)</p>